An Uninsured Driver Hit Me in Texas! What to do After an Accident

-This means your chances of being in an accident with an uninsured driver are much higher than you may have previously thought.
+This means your chances of being in an accident with an uninsured driver in Texas are much higher than you may have previously thought.
 Further, the financial consequences of such a collision are very real, and you may be left footing the bill.

 Typically, if you are hit by an uninsured motorist in Texas, the claim would actually be processed through your insurance policy, provided you have uninsured motorist coverage.
 This means you will be responsible for the deductible and you will only be entitled to compensation within your policy’s limits.

 How Much Can I Get From an Uninsured Motorist Claim?

 How much you can get from your uninsured motorist claim depends entirely on the coverage offered by your policy.
 Texas law requires that you have a minimum coverage of at least $30,000 for injuries per person, up to a total of $60,000 per accident, and $25,000 of coverage for property damage.
 Your uninsured motorist claim would pull from the same coverage.
 Once that is met, that is it.